UofU-CS3505/cs3505-assignment6-BradleyBartelt/README.md

 ## Special Feature:
 Our game plays audio sound effects when a sequence is completed, and when you start or lose a game.
 This is acomplished through the QT Multimedia player.
+### Discalimer
+The audio that plays is loud so be careful with headphones especially.
+The volume change setting didn't seem to be working for us.

 ## Warning:
 This project reqiures the instillation of the Qt Multimedia component that corresponds with 6.6.2